 Perhaps one of the Académie’s greater problems is its august age.
 It is the oldest of French institutions in more senses than one.
 Its average age is 78.
 Five of its surviving members, known rather ironically as the immortals, are over 90.
 One is 98.
 Nine are over 80.
 Only four of more than 700 members have been women, starting in 1981 with French-American author Marguerite Yourcenar.

-The Académie Française website can be found at: www.academie-francaise.fr
+The Académie Française website is available at www.academie-francaise.fr